font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 ### Remove Kubernetes Clusters

 Follow [these instructions](http://localhost:6419/docs/kubernetes-cluster-gke-federation.md#delete-kubernetes-clusters)
-to delete the 2 GKE clusters in us-west and us-central.
+to delete the GKE cluster in us-west.